 Permanent immersion, pool lighting |

-When do you choose IP44 and when do you choose a higher IP value?
+When do you choose IP44 and when do you choose a higher IP rating?

 - IP44 is sufficient for sheltered outdoor lighting and damp indoor areas.